 1 – Use Tempered or Freezer-Safe Glass

 Not all glass is created equal.
-If you plan on freezing foods or liquids in glass jars or containers, always opt for tempered glass or glass labeled as freezer safe.
+If you plan on freezing foods or liquids in glass jars or containers, always opt for tempered glass or glass labeled as freezer safe, like this set, which is labeled as safe for the freezer, microwave, oven, and dishwasher.

 As mentioned earlier, non-tempered glass contains tiny pockets of air, which can expand and contract as the temperature of the glass changes.